-Connections of transverse bulkhead with lower stool Critical areas Design standard J Critical lo Shedder pla $h \geq \frac{a}{2}$ Gusset plate Stool top plate Sloped plate of Gusset : Critical locations Full penetration welding Partial penetration weld Fillet welding Critical location bulkheads. stool shelf plate to lower stool and corrugated transverse der plates to corrugated transverse bulkhead.
-Detail design standard Gusset plates are to be Gusset plates are to be built thickness as congreater than half of be To reduce stress conduct to be moved higher the to be avoided on diaphragms/web at lower stool top plates. be fitted to corrugated bulkheads. be made out of the same material and have the same astrugated bulkheads; and, the height of gusset plates is to be readth of the corrugation.
-Sentrations at the crossing of the shedder plates one plate is nan the other (as shown in Figure).
+Connections of transverse bulkhead with lower stool Critical areas Design standard J Critical lo $\begin{array}{c c} & & & \\ & & & \\ & & & \\ & & & \\ & & & \\ & & & \\ & & & \\ & & & \\ & \\ & & \\ & & \\$ Shedder pla Gusset plate : Critical locations Sloped plate of lower stool Full penetration welding Partial penetration weld Fillet welding Critical location bulkheads. stool shelf plate to lower stool and corrugated transverse der plates to corrugated transverse bulkhead.
+Detail design standard Gusset plates are to I Gusset plates are to I built thickness as cor greater than half of b To reduce stress cond to be moved higher th to be avoided on diaphragms/web at lower stool top plates. be fitted to corrugated bulkheads. be made out of the same material and have the same astrugated bulkheads; and, the height of gusset plates is to be readth of the corrugation.
+Centrations at the crossing of the shedder plates one plate is the other (as shown in Figure).
 Alternatively, bracketed at the crossing points underneath the shedder plating d.
 Building tolerances ween lower stool sloping plates and corrugation faces commendation No. 47.
-Welding requirement Full penetration welding is to be applied between lower stool top plates and the side plating of lower stools and corrugated bulkheads.
-Partial or full penetration welding is to be applied around gusset plates.
-However full penetration welding is to be applied between lower stool top plates and gusse plates.
-Ensure start and stop of welding is as far away as practicable from the critical [CORR1 to 01 JAN 2015] corners.
+Welding requirement Full penetration weld side plating of lowers Partial or full penetration weldinglates. ing is to be applied between lower stool top plates and the stools and corrugated bulkheads. tion welding is to be applied around gusset plates.
+However, ng is to be applied between lower stool top plates and gusset of welding is as far away as practicable from the critical

-Table 11: Design standard K - transverse bulkhead connection detail, oil tanker
+Table 11: Design standard K - transverse or longitudinal corrugated bulkhead connection detail, oil tanker